openstack-archive/scalpels/README.rst

 Scalpels
 ========
-Scalpels is distributed tracing or digging system for OpenStack.
+Scalpels is distributed tracing or debuging system for OpenStack.

 Background
 ==========